edulix/scala-js-basic-example/README.md

 - Example shared code between platforms and some platform-specific code
 - Unit testing with a wide range of backends [IN-PROGRESS, missing firefox & cross-platform]
 - Integration with Travis CI to execute the unit tests [TODO]
-- Integration with coverage for tests [TODO]
+- Integration with coverage for tests [TODO]. codecoverage like https://codecov.io/gh/pepegar/hammock ? coverage.io?
 - A pre-commit hook that makes unit test obligatory to pass locally [TODO]
 - a pre-commit hook that checks that code styling conforms to the specification [TODO]
 - Symbol exports in Scala.js [TODO]